-We call a cover partition \emph{\consistent} if variables of any $\alpha_j(V_j)$ are in the range of any other $\alpha_i$, only if they also appear in $\bvarsofrel{\calA_j}$.
-We note that, since each $\alpha_i$ is a view application, in a \consistent cover partition, the applications obey quantified variable disjointness.\footnote{ For the sake of contradiction, assume two quantified variables $x$ and $y$ are mapped to the same variable $z$ by two different view applications $\app_i$ and $\app_j$, respectively.
-Then, due to consistency, $z$ is in $\bvarsof{\calA_i}$ and, thus, in $\app_i(\headof{V_i})$ due to Definition~\ref{definition:cover-desc}(\ref{def:cover-desc:cond:bvars}).
+We call a cover partition \emph{\consistent} if variables of any $\alpha_j(V_j)$ are in the range of any other $\alpha_i$ only if they also appear in $\bvarsofrel{\calA_j}$.
+We note that, since each $\alpha_i$ is a view application, in a \consistent cover partition, the applications obey quantified variable disjointness.\footnote{ For the sake of contradiction, assume a quantified variable $x$ and a variable $y$ are mapped to the same variable $z$ by two different view applications $\app_i$ and $\app_j$, respectively.
+Then, due to consistency, $z$ is in $\bvarsof{\calA_i}$ and, thus, in $\app_i(\headof{V_i})$ due to \autoref{definition:cover-desc}\ref{def:cover-desc:cond:bvars}.
 It follows that $\app_i$ unifies $x$ with a head variable.
 But this is a contradiction to $\app_i$ being a view application. }